openaicellular/oaic-t/doc/oaic_t.rst

     sudo pip install psutil

-Both server and actors can be further configured by their configuration files in their source folder.
+Both server and actors can be further configured by their configuration files in their source folders.
+For server: server/src/config.txt.
+For actor: actor/src/config.txt

 ZeroMQ Mode